GENERIC NAME: bimatoprost

 GENERIC AVAILABLE: No

-DOSING: The recommended dosage of bimatoprost for reducing IOP is one drop in the affected eye(s) once daily in the evening.
+DOSING: The recommended dosage of bimatoprost for reducing IOP is one drop of Lumigan 0.01 or 0.03% in the affected eye(s) once daily in the evening.
 More frequent administration may reduce the IOP-reducing effect.
 Reduction in IOP starts approximately four hours after administration and maximum effect occurs in approximately 8 to 12 hours.
-The recommended regimen for increasing eyelash growth is one drop applied with an applicator evenly along the skin of the upper eyelid at the base of the eyelashes of each eye every evening.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.